Informo/specs/README.md

 ## Build the schemas

 For the sake of simplicity, this documentation uses SVG schemas, located in [/static/images](/static/images), in several locations.
-To make them render the same way for every platform, text is converted to written text with a given font to paths.
+To make them render the same way for every platform, text font is converted to svg paths.

 A copy of the version with written text is available for each schema, with its name ending with `.src.svg`.
 After modifying one of those, text must be converted to paths again, by running `./svg-fonts-to-path.sh` from the root of the repository.